GenericMappingTools/gmt/doc/rst/source/cookbook/options.rst

 7th, and 3rd data column as the required *x,y,z* to :doc:`/blockmean` you would specify
 **-i**\ 3,6,2 (since 0 is the first column).
-The chosen data columns will be used as is.
+The chosen data columns will be used as given.
 Optionally, you can specify that input columns should be transformed according to a linear or logarithmic conversion.
 Do so by appending [**+l**][\ **+s**\ *scale*][\ **+o**\ *offset*] to each column (or range of columns).
 All items are optional: The **+l** implies we should first take :math:`\log_{10}` of the data [leave as is].
 Next, we may scale the result by the given *scale* [1].
 Finally, we add in the specified *offset* [0].
-If you want the trailing text to remain part of your subset logical record then also select the special column by requesting column **t**, otherwise we ignore trailing text.
+If you want the trailing text to remain part of your subset logical record then you must also select the special column by requesting column **t**, otherwise we ignore trailing text.
 If you only want to select one word from the trailing text, then append the word number (0 is the first word).
-Finally, to use the entire numerical record and ignore trailing text, use **-in**.
+Finally, to use the entire numerical record and ignore all trailing text, use **-in**.

 .. _gmt_record: